jeamon/web-based-jobs-worker-service/README.md

 * single fixed worker log for standard output & error
 * per startup web server log and jobs log and deletion cron log
 * https-only local web server with auto-generated self-signed certificate
+* capability to restart one or more jobs by their ids or restart all jobs

 Please feel free to have a look at the [usage section](#usage) for examples.